MatthiasGu/about-me/README.md

 Please get in touch via LinkedIn https://www.linkedin.com/in/mj-gudenas/ if you have any questions or need additional samples.
 Not all of my side projects are made public.

-## Recruiters

-I started receiving a great deal of traffic from recruiters in the last few months, which is great news - the job market is booming!
-Unfortunately, I do end up repeating myself ad nauseum to multiple people every day.
-I have written a document here: https://github.com/MatthiasGu/for-recruiters that summarises my current situation.

-The repo is private, please get in touch via LinkedIn to get access.

 ## Project contributions

 Some group projects that I have contributed to: